 If you are looking for unique or historical wood windows, we can fabricate your windows in our Architechtural Millwork Shop to meet your specifications.

 Residential and Commercial Window Applications

-GR Mitchell works with builders and contractors on restoration and new construction projects of all sizes.
+GR Mitchell works with builders and contractors on windows and building supplies for restoration and new construction projects of all sizes.
 We can order to your specifications and deliver to your specified location.
 We also offer turnkey framing and window installation services which would include the installation of windows and doors on new construction projects.
 For remodel projects, we can direct you to the best installers in our area.

 Featured Window Brands

 - Marvin Windows and Doors